By: Sarah Kester

 Those with blemishes can also use active foundations with salicylic acid in them.
 “These products combine an oil-free foundation for coverage with a medical grade salicylic acid for treatment,” adds Dr. Harth.
 “Salicylic acid unclogs your pores and prevents acne pimples.”

 Achieving glowing skin starts on the inside.
 Aid your hydration journey by adding Vital Proteins Collagen Water to your wellness routine.
-Available in Original, Strawberry Lemon, Lemon Ginger, Blackberry Hibiscus, and Blueberry Mint flavors, our Collagen Water contains 10g of collagen and 3g of sugar or less from the juice of real fruit.
+Available in Original, Strawberry Lemon, Lemon Ginger, Blackberry Hibiscus, and Blueberry Mint flavors, our Collagen Water contains 10g of collagen and is an easy way to stay hydrated.

 “Adding Vital Proteins collagen powder or collagen drinks help give the skin the extra boost it needs to give it that glow,” says Natashah Torki, a licensed esthetician and COO and co-owner of Beauty by Dolly.